Waldorf Astoria Chicago: Awards and honors

 As Elysian Hotel Chicago, it was named Condé Nast Traveler's top hotel in the United States in 2011.

 It ranked first in the Travel + Leisure 2012 World's Best Awards readers' survey and is a 2013 TripAdvisor Certificate of Excellence Award recipient.

 Location

-The Waldorf Astoria Chicago is located in the Gold Coast Neighborhood, a district that is listed on the National Register of Historic Places.
+The Waldorf Astoria Chicago is located in the Gold Coast, a district that is listed on the National Register of Historic Places.
 It is also close to Oak Street, which is known for its boutiques, high end jewelry stores, and spas, as well as State Street and Rush Street.
-The latter known for its night life.
+The latter is known for its night life.

 Its street level retail tenants are Marc Jacobs and Saint Laurent.